-SKEEDIN NG WINL JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC
+IAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC

-- Black-backed Woodpeckers are most common in 2-8 years post-fire coniferdominated forests that have not been logged or salvaged.1-3 - Forest types include spruce, tamarack, Douglas fir, ponderosa pine, lodgepole pine, and jack pine. - They are negatively associated with high densities of deciduous trees. - They are most abundant in stands with high densities of smaller-diameter burned conifers (e.g., ≥23 cm dbh in Douglas fir/ponderosa pine or 14-19 cm dbh in boreal jack pine/spruce). - They excavate nests in large-diameter trees and snags with low decay. - Conifer forests >110 years old likely provide important habitat when recently burned forest is not available.
+- Black-backed Woodpeckers are most common in 2-8 years post-fire coniferdominated forests that have not been logged or salvaged.^{1-3} - Forest types include spruce, tamarack, Douglas fir, ponderosa pine, lodgepole pine, and jack pine.4 - They are negatively associated with high densities of deciduous trees.2 - They are most abundant in stands with high densities of smaller-diameter burned conifers (e.g., ≥23 cm dbh in Douglas fir/ponderosa pine5 or 14-19 cm dbh in boreal jack pine/spruce3). - They excavate nests in large-diameter trees and snags with low decay.1 - Conifer forests >110 years old likely provide important habitat when recently burned forest is not available.3

-- Black-backed woodpeckers are strongly negatively affected by postfire salvage logging, which removes both foraging and nesting habitat. - Salvage logging of Mountain Pine Beetle-killed stands may also have a negative effect. - Within salvage-logged stands, woodpeckers nested in retention patches even when dispersed trees were available. - Summer wildfires in coniferous forests create higher-quality foraging habitat than fall/winter prescribed burns or MPB infestations.
+- Black-backed woodpeckers are strongly negatively affected by postfire salvage logging, which removes both foraging and nesting habitat.4 - Salvage logging of Mountain Pine Beetle-killed stands may also have a negative effect.6 - Within salvage-logged stands, woodpeckers nested in retention patches even when dispersed trees were available.5 - Summer wildfires in coniferous forests create higher-quality foraging habitat than fall/winter prescribed burns or MPB infestations.7

 - Patch retention during salvage logging of burned forests is strongly recommended: - Retention patches containing both small-diameter trees for foraging and larger-diameter trees for nesting are recommended.
-Average recommended densities across the salvaged area are >104-123 trees or snags/ha (>23 cm dbh). - Retention recommendations range from trees or snags >23 cm dbh for Black-backed Woodpeckers, to >40 cm dbh to provide habitat for a range of primary and secondary cavity nesters including Black-backed Woodpeckers. - Given the high densities of burned trees/snags preferred by this species, clearcut areas exceeding 2.5 ha are discouraged within salvage areas. - Planners should include patches located far from the edges of unburned forest, as unburned forest is a source of nest predators.
+Average recommended densities across the salvaged area are >104-123 trees or snags/ha (>23 cm dbh).5 - Retention recommendations range from trees or snags >23 cm dbh for Black-backed Woodpeckers5, to >40 cm dbh to provide habitat for a range of primary and secondary cavity nesters including Black-backed Woodpeckers.8 - Given the high densities of burned trees/snags preferred by this species, clearcut areas exceeding 2.5 ha are discouraged within salvage areas.4 - Planners should include patches located far from the edges of unburned forest, as unburned forest is a source of nest predators.
 Black spruce-dominated forest is the exception to this recommendation.

 - Recent postfire coniferous forest is the most valuable habitat for Black-backed Woodpeckers.
-Old coniferous forests (>110 years) at levels derived from NRV analyses should be represented on the landscape to support this species where and when postfire stands <8 years old are unavailable. - Old coniferous forests >100 up to >380 ha should be conserved if possible given reported home range sizes in unburned forest.
+Old coniferous forests (>110 years) at levels derived from NRV analyses should be represented on the landscape to support this species where and when postfire stands <8 years old are unavailable.3 - Old coniferous forests >100 up to >380 ha should be conserved if possible given reported home range sizes in unburned forest.4 a quiet song, making it difficult to study.
+Most studies are from the eastern boreal forest and should be interpreted with caution.